DSHydro/SnowML/docs/Ex2_VariationByHuc.md

 ## Figure2

+## Figure3
+[Scatterplot of KGE vs. MSE]

 # Limitations and Questions For Further Research
-[** TO BE INSERTED **]
+- We did not perform significant hyperparameter tuning.
+Future researchers may wish to investigate hyperparameter tuning using stratified cross-validation.Moreover, given the differences in model performance accross snow types and elevation, it would be worth purusing whether different snow types/elevations require different sets of optimized hyperparameters.  [**Add point about noisyness makes especially relevant to investigate finetuning**]
+- As discussed w/r/t Expirement 1, the training data SWE values are themselves a model, so any imprecisions in the training SWE values would make model results diverge from ground truth even assuming the model perfectly predicted the training SWE values.
+- As noted above, using MSE as a training loss function may not optimize for the best KGE fit, but in hydrology KGE is viewed as the superior goodness of fit measure.
+Using KGE itslef as a loss funciton is challenging because the measure is not easily differentiable and therefor highly computationally intensive.
+Training with KGE as a loss funciton can also lead to instabiliyt/lack of model convergence, as we observed directly with some initial experimentation using KGE as a loss function.
+Nonetheless, further research into using KGE as a trainign loss measure is warranted.
+Future researchers could consider hybrid training strategies, such as using MSE as the loss function in early epochs and switching to a KGE or hybird measure only in later epochs when the model has stabalized.

 # How to Reproduce The Results
 The results for this expirement were produced using the snowML.LSTM package in this repo.
 The hyperparameters were set as shown in the section below.
-The training/validation/huc splits are also recorded below.
-The expirement was then run by importing the module `multi-huc-expirement.py` and by calling the function
+The expirement was then run by importing the module `local-training-expirement.py` and by calling the function
-`run_expirement(train_hucs, val_hucs, test_hucs)` Note that during training data is split into batches and shuffled for randomness, so different runs of the same expirement may result in somewhat different outcomes.
+`run_expirement()` Note that during training data is split into batches and shuffled for randomness, so different runs of the same expirement may result in somewhat different outcomes.

-The results were gathered over three MLflow expirements(using the same parameters), each on a subset of the total hucs used, to make run_times manageable.

 The metrics discussed above were downloaded from ML flow using [this notebook](https://github.com/DSHydro/SnowML/blob/d1653c0b190fa6e54b4473dc1d4808fe5c590e81/notebooks/Ex2_VarianceByHuc/DownloadMetrics.ipynb) and analyzed using [this notebook](https://github.com/DSHydro/SnowML/blob/24819a388afc00303ca350f9256376979f2f5298/notebooks/Ex2_VarianceByHuc/LSTM_By_Huc.ipynb).